 3. I had a tooth removal ad bone graft placed in the tooth socket, now I see a hole with white material?

-– When bone graft is placed in a tooth socket after extraction, a collagen plug is placed over it to provide protection.
+– When a bone graft is placed in a tooth socket after extraction, a collagen plug is placed over it to provide protection.
 This initially protects the bone graft and then dissolves and is replaced by your gum tissues.
-This event may occur 3-5 days after the extraction leaving a “crater-appearance” in the tooth socket.
+This event may occur 3-5 days after the extraction leaving a “crater appearance” in the tooth socket.
 This is normal.
-Eat on the opposite site, and if you have any questions please do not hesitate to call our doctors.
+Eat on the opposite side, and if you have any questions please do not hesitate to call our doctors.

 1. How long prior to my general anesthesia must I not eat or drink?

 – You may not eat or drink anything for 6 hours prior to your general anesthesia.
 If you must take medication do so with a tiny sip of water 2 hours or more prior to your procedure.

 2. How soon after the general anesthesia can I drive?